Bunions treatment aims to reduce the pain, deformity and daily impact of bunions as well as preventing progression of the condition.

 Here, we will start by looking at a whole range of non-surgical bunions treatment.
 We will then go on to look at the surgical options.
 If you want to know more about bunions and how they develop, visit the bunions overview.

 Most of the time, non-surgical (conservative) foot bunions treatment can control the symptoms.
-These include:
+Bunions treatment typically includes:

 Whilst it might sound too good to be to true, studies have shown a real correlation between shoe wearing and the condition.
 In non-western countries where people either go barefoot, or wear unrestrictive footwear, the prevalence of bunions is approximately 3% of the general population.
 In western countries, the figure is ten times that with approximately 30% of the population affected.

 There are a whole range of toe stretchers out there from gel ones to comfy stretcher socks.
-You can find out more about how these work in the Toe Stretcher section.
+You can find out more about how these work and read user reviews in the Toe Stretcher section.

 You doctor may prescribe or recommend over-the-counter medication to reduce the pain and inflammation as part of your bunions treatment.
 Whilst medication isn't a cure for hallux valgus, it can help reduce the symptoms to allow you to get on with your normal activities.

+Another useful bunions treatment is cushioned bunion pads.
 You can also get protective foot cushions that sit over the skin to prevent the hallux abducto valgus rubbing on your shoes.
-Whilst they don't really change the position of the toes, they do prevent friction over the area, making them particularly useful in the early stages before the toe has deviated too far.
-Find out more in the bunion pad section.
+Whilst they don't really change the position of the toes, they do prevent friction over the area of the bunion, making them particularly useful in the early stages before the toe has deviated too far.

-This is the most common type pf surgery and involves removing part of the bony lump and realigning the toes.
+An osteotomy is the most common type of bunion surgery and involves removing part of the bony lump and realigning the toes.
 It is also known as a bunionectomy or exostectomy.
 The ligaments around the big toe may also need realigning and this will be done at the same time if necessary.

-This is where the joint at the base of the big toe (metatarsophalangeal joint) is fused together, known as an arthrodesis.
-This is only indicated in severe cases or if other bunions treatments have failed as it severely limits the movement of the big toe
+Fusion surgery is where the joint at the base of the big toe (metatarsophalangeal joint) is fused together, known as an arthrodesis.
+This is only indicated in severe cases or if other bunions treatments have failed as it severely limits the movement of the big toe.

 Bunion operations are successful in approximately 85% of cases, but it is vital not to go back to wearing ill-fitting shoes else the problem is likely to return.

 You can find out more about each of these bunions treatments by using the link above.
-If you want to know more about the condition, choose from the following sections:
+If you want to know more about bunions, choose from the following sections:

 A hallux valgus is just one cause of toe pain.
-If this isn't sounding quite like your problem, visit the toe pain diagnosis section for help working out what might be causing your pain.
+If bunions aren't sounding quite like your problem, visit the toe pain diagnosis section for help working out what might be causing your pain.